How To Market Your Brand For The Metaverse

-Ever since Mark Zuckerberg explained to Facebook employees, in his June 2021 presentation, that the metaverse is the future vision of Facebook, brands of all shapes and sizes have started to re-evaluate their digital strategy.
+Ever since Mark Zuckerberg explained to Facebook employees, in his June 2021 presentation, that the metaverse is the future vision of Facebook, brands of all shapes and sizes have started to re-evaluate their marketing strategy.

 For brands, the metaverse presents new marketing opportunities like nothing seen before.
 And, much like how brands have embraced social media over the past 10 years, the metaverse is the next big thing that brands need to engage with before they get left behind.